-For 40 years, work of the Wellesley Centers for Women (WCW) at Wellesley College has helped to shape a better world through scholarly research and training programs.
-WCW was formally established in 1995, when the Center for Research on Women--founded by Wellesley College in 1974--and the Stone Center for Development Services and Studies at--founded by the College in 1981--joined together to become a single organization.
+WCW was formally established in 1995 when the Center for Research on Women -- founded by Wellesley College in 1974 -- and the Stone Center for Developmental Services and Studies -- founded by Wellesley College in 1981 -- joined together to become a single organization.

 The Stone Center for Developmental Services and Studies at WCW was dedicated in 1981 to the prevention of psychological problems, the enhancement of psychological wellbeing, and the search for a more comprehensive understanding of human development.
 Founded with a generous grant from Grace W. and Robert S. Stone, the mission was carried out through education, research, and community outreach.
 Particular attention was paid to the experiences of women, children, and families across culturally diverse populations.
 Over the years, innovative theoretical work on women's psychological development and model programs for the prevention of psychological problems were developed and training programs that promote social-emotional learning in elementary education have grown.